joshhornby/joshhornby.github.io/_posts/2026-02-13-when-to-say-no.md

 "Here's what I'm seeing."
 Share your view.
 The cost of the request, the impact on other work, the risks you're worried about.
 Give people the information to make an informed decision.

 "Here are our options."
-Rarely is it yes or no. Usually there's a middle path: a smaller version, a later timeline, a different approach.
+It's rarely yes or no. Usually there's a middle path: a smaller version, a later timeline, a different approach.
 Present alternatives that address the underlying need.

 "Not now, but maybe later."
 Some requests aren't wrong, just poorly timed.
 Deferring isn't the same as rejecting.
 Add it to the backlog, set a time to revisit, make clear you're not dismissing it.